 Maybe you are thinking of moving to Canada, or else you have just moved here.
 Congratulations!

-But, you are an internationally trained lawyer…what next?
+But, you are an internationally trained lawyer and you’re thinking, how to become a lawyer in Canada?
 Read on for the process of becoming a lawyer in Canada as a non-Canadian lawyer.

 If you were practicing as a lawyer outside Canada, the process of getting accredited might seem overwhelming initially.
 Leaving the comfort of your practice back home and restarting your career in a new country requires patience and determination.